gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 ### ESP32: First-Time Upload

-If you do not see a WiFi network for your Proton Pack, the device has likely not been flashed with the GPStar firmware to enable that feature.
-You will need to upload the software using a USB cable via either of the 2 methods listed here.
+If you are using your own ESP32 controller or do not see a WiFi network for your Proton Pack when the device is powered up, then the microcontroller has likely not been flashed with the GPStar firmware to enable that feature.
+You will need to upload the software using a USB cable via **either** of the 2 methods listed here.

-**Via Web Uploader**
+**Option 1: Via Web Uploader**

 This uses a 3rd-party website to upload using the Web Serial protocol which is only available on the Google Chrome, Microsoft Edge, and Opera desktop web browsers.
 Mobile browsers are NOT supported, and you will be prompted with a message if your web browser is not valid for use.